 How to export data from HubSpot CRM to Google Sheets

-Install Coupler.io from G Suite Marketplace via this link.
+Find Coupler.io on the G Suite Marketplace or install directly via this link.

 For more information about the add-on and available integrations, please visit the Coupler.io home page.

 An importer is an integration that connects Google Sheets to a specific app.
 In our case, this is HubSpot.
-Open Coupler.io in the Add-ons tab:
+To set up a Hubspot importer, you’ll need to open Coupler.io in the Add-ons tab, click on the +Add Importer button and select Hubspot.
+After that fill in the required fields.

 Use cases of exporting HubSpot data to Google Sheets